 Jay Z joins Beyonce at Coachella pic.twitter.com/c1xBITjc4w— Brand New Hip Hop (@brandnewhiph0p) April 15, 2018

 For Beyoncé, it was about a night of reunions—and a night of history: “Thank you Coachella for allowing me to be the first Black woman to headline,” she said.
 “Ain’t that ‘bout a bitch?”

-Josh Katzowitz is the Weekend Editor for the Daily Dot and covers the world of YouTube.
+Josh Katzowitz is a staff writer at the Daily Dot specializing in YouTube and boxing.
 His work has appeared in the New York Times, Wall Street Journal, Washington Post, and Los Angeles Times.
-He’s also a longtime sports writer, covering the NFL for CBSSports.com and boxing for Forbes.
+A longtime sports writer, he's covered the NFL for CBSSports.com and boxing for Forbes.
 His work has been noted twice in the Best American Sports Writing book series.